skidlamer/Custom-Krunker-Client/README.md

 # Custom-Krunker-Client
-The Customized Krunker Desktop Client.
+A Customized Krunker Desktop Client.

+Constantly updated.
 We have a [Discord Server](https://discord.gg/XmcW7ny)!

 ## Current Features / What you can do